RockyWolfox/weather-now/README.md

 ## Usage

-Enter any city of a country on the input bar and the current weather will be shown...
+Enter any city of a country on the input bar and the current weather will be shown!

 ### Author